-Section 2: Election Committee
+Section 32: Election Committee

 - A. Composition: Three Senate members appointed by the President of the Senate. - B. Duties: The Election Committee will: - 1.
 Supervise and administer all elections of the Senate, Executive Officers and faculty members on committees with elected representatives. - 2.
-Act as tellers when votes are cast by ballot and report the results to the Administrative Assistant and the Senate Executive Committee. - 3.
-In consultation with the Office of Institutional Effectiveness, Research, and Planning, conduct opinion polls of the electorate on any issue, as directed by the Senate. - C. Meetings: Meetings will be scheduled during the Spring Semester or as needed.
+Act as tellers when votes are cast by ballot and report the results to the Administrative Assistant and the Senate Executive Committee.

-Section 3: Executive Committee
+- 3. In consultation with the Office of Institutional Effectiveness, Research, and Planning, conduct opinion polls of the electorate on any issue, as directed by the Senate. - C. Meetings: Meetings will be scheduled during the Spring Semester as needed.

-- A. Composition: The Senate President, Vice President, Executive Secretary, President-elect, Equity Advocate, At-Large Representative, Associate Faculty Representative, Administrative Assistant and the Past President during that person's tenure as defined in the Constitution. - B. Duties: The Executive Committee will: - 1.
-Meet informally with the Administration for the purpose of maintaining free and open communication between the Administration and the Senate.
+Section 4-3: Executive Committee

-- 2. Assign members to college committees with Senate designees.
+- A. Composition: The Senate President, Vice President, Executive Secretary, Presidentelect, Equity Advocate, At-Large Representative, Associate Faculty Representative, Administrative Assistant and the Past President during that person's tenure as defined in the Constitution. - B. Duties: The Executive Committee will: - 1.
+Meet informally with the Administration for the purpose of maintaining free and open communication between the Administration and the Senate. - 2.
+Assign members to college committees with Senate designees.
 When assignments are made to unfilled seats, the President will consult with or notify the Executive Committee. - C. Meetings: Meetings will be scheduled by the President.
 Meetings will be scheduled between Senate meetings as often as needed to plan and coordinate the work of the Senate.

-Section 4: Faculty Professional Development Committee
+Section 54: Faculty Professional Development Committee

 - A. Composition: At least five faculty members appointed by the Senate.
-These should include representatives from a variety of disciplines and should include contract and associate faculty.
+These should include representatives from a variety of disciplines and should include teaching, regular and adjunct contract and associate faculty and one at-large Senator.
 The Faculty Professional Development Coordinator(s) will be appointed by the Senate for two years.
 The Staff Development Coordinator will serve as a non-voting ex officio member. - B. Duties: - 1.
 The committee will be responsible for determining the professional development needs of all faculty, for setting goals, and for evaluating progress towards those goals. - 2.
 The committee will oversee all professional development activities for faculty, including the FlexibleCalendar. - 3.
 The committee will coordinate its work with the staff development activities of other groups in the college through the Professional Development Committee. - 4.
 The Faculty Professional Development Coordinator(s) will maintain close communication with and receive guidance from the Senate. - 5.
 The Committee will consult with the bargaining agent when appropriate. - C. Meetings: Meetings will be scheduled by the Faculty Professional Development Coordinator(s) as needed to discuss faculty-specific professional development matters being discussed by the Professional Development Committee.

-Section 5: Faculty Recognition
+Section 65: Faculty Recognition

 - A. Composition: At least five faculty members appointed by the Senate. - B. Duties: - 1.
 The committee will strive to ensure that there is meaningful public recognition for outstanding work done by individual faculty members or by programs for which the faculty are responsible. - 2.
 The committee will keep track of the annual awards given to faculty by local, state and national groups, and it will develop a timely process for nominating SRJC faculty and programs for these awards. - 3.
 The committee will advocate, as appropriate, for faculty recognition by SRJC and State and/or FederalOrganizations. - 4.
-With support from the Academic Senate Office, the committee will organize and host the annual Faculty Recognition Awards Event. - C. Meetings: Meetings will be scheduled during the spring semester, with the possibility of extra event planning meetings as needed.
+With support from the Academic Senate Office, the committee will organize and host the annual Faculty Recognition Awards Event. - C. Meetings: The first Wednesday of the month Meetings will be scheduled during the spring semester, with the possibility of extra event planning meetings in spring-semester as needed as it becomes closer to the actual date of the awards.

-Section 6: Petaluma Faculty Forum
+Section 76: Petaluma Faculty Forum